 Mykonos might be a tranquil little Greek gem but it’s also got some wild bars and music to experience.
-In the day, hop over to Paradise Beach where you can grab some epic cocktails at The Tropicana Beach Club.
+In the day, get yourself over to Super Paradise Beach and book a sunbed for a day of relaxation.

 In the evening, bounce on up to Cavo Paradiso that’s perched overlooking the town itself.
 Think DJ sets, big crowds and a pool, obviously.
 If big crowds aren’t your thing, head over to the more intimate bars which spill out into the small streets and waterfront.